 Notice how much easier the second computation was.
-By choosing to expand about the third column, we have two entries that are zero, so two 3×3 determinants
+By choosing to expand about the third column, we have two entries that are zero, so two $3 \times 3$ determinants need not be computed at all!

 When a matrix has all zeros above (or below) the diagonal, exploiting the zeros by expanding about the proper row or column makes computing a determinant insanely easy.